Kingdom of Hanover: Revival and modern history

 With Prussia on the verge of official dissolution (1947), Hanoverian politicians in 1946 took advantage of the opportunity and advocated that the Control Commission for Germany (British Element) (CCG/BE) revive Hanoverian statehood, reconstituting the Prussian Province of Hanover as the State of Hanover.
 The state saw itself in the tradition of the kingdom.

 Its prime minister, Hinrich Wilhelm Kopf, played a central role when the state of Lower Saxony was founded just a few months later by merging Hanover with several smaller states, with the city of Hanover as its capital.
-The former territory of Hanover makes up 85 percent of Lower Saxony and is the origin of its coat of arms.
+The former territory of Hanover makes up 85 per cent of Lower Saxony and is the origin of its coat of arms.